AI Assistica

 Cons:

-• Search may be complicated to non-experts.
+• Search may be complicated for non-experts.

 Best For: Research and historians, in addition to the ordinary users who need to access rare or historical materials.